Lascorbe/macOSsetup/README.md

 ## Apps

-TODO:

-- explain a bit each app and possible configs
+TODO: explain a bit each app, and potential configs

-### Terminal (iTerm2 + zsh)
+### 18. Terminal (iTerm2 + zsh)

 I use my own color scheme, which you can find here: [`preferences/iTerm_colors.itermcolors`](https://github.com/Lascorbe/macOSsetup/blob/master/preferences/iTerm_colors.itermcolors)

-You can set ti up on iTerm2 going to the app preferences.
+You can set it up on iTerm2 going to the app preferences.
 Then go to Profiles, add a new one.
 Go to the Colors tab, then `Color Presets...`,  `Import...` and select the `.itermcolors` file.
 Don't forget to set this profile as default before restarting iTerm from `Other Actions...`

 ![](resources/iterm-color.png)

-TODO:

-- zsh setup
+TODO: zsh setup

-### Trailer.app
+### 19. Trailer.app

-TODO:

-- config
+TODO: custom config

-### Xcode
+### 20. Xcode

 I use my own color scheme, which you can find here: https://github.com/Lascorbe/omgthemes